 Additional Master's Degree

-If you wish to pursue a master's degree in addition to the graduate degree you are currently seeking or formerly earned, you must
+Students who wish to pursue a master's degree in addition to the graduate degree they are currently seeking or formerly earned must

-- satisfy all requirements for your primary degree,
+- satisfy all requirements for their primary degree,

-- apply to the graduate program from which you would like to earn an additional master's degree, and
+- apply to the graduate program from which they would like to earn an additional master's degree, and

-- identify clearly the courses double-counted for the additional master's degree on your degree schedule.
+- identify clearly the courses double-counted for the additional master's degree on their degree schedule.
 Next to each double-counted course, enter "also used for (MS or PhD) in (Primary Program Name)."

 The double-counted credits applied to the additional master's degree must